 Big Read grantees have access to the following educational and promotional materials:

-Big Read publicity materials include posters, banners, and bookmarks.
+Big Read grant recipients also receive publicity materials such as banners and bookmarks.

 Prior to starting their projects, Big Read organizations participate in a series of online activities to prepare them to host and promote The Big Read in their communities.
 Online presentations include working with community partners and developing a public relations strategy, as well as book discussions and question-and-answer sessions on working with publishers and involving schools.
 Participants are also encouraged to exchange ideas about their selected Big Read titles with both new and returning grantees.

 Big Read grantees also have access to a comprehensive Big Read website, which includes a virtual organizer's guide for running a successful Big Read program and downloadable public relations templates and design elements.

 6. I'm not a grantee.
-Can I obtain copies of the Reader's, Teacher's, or Audio Guides?
+Can I obtain copies of the Reader's, Teacher's, or audio material?

 7. How do you select the featured works for The Big Read?

 The Big Read library was initially created through a Readers Circle—a distinguished group of writers, scholars, librarians, critics, artists, and publishing professionals—who helped select Big Read books for American communities to share.

 New books added to The Big Read library are chosen by a reading committee.
 From more than 500 titles suggested by a variety of sources (including the public, Big Read grantees, past Big Read panelists, NEA staff, and notable book lists), the NEA and Arts Midwest narrow the list based on criteria such as diversity of genre, diversity and stature of authors, and a focus on living authors and contemporary work.
 Reading committee members representing a range of voices from the field (including librarians, students, teachers, writers, booksellers, and publishers) then read and score each book based on criteria such as the universal appeal of themes, capacity to incite lively and deep discussion, and a focus on expanding the range of voices and stories currently represented in The Big Read library.